-Now in its 38th year, the OCMF offers musical performances for a broad range of tastes.
+Now in its 39th year, the OCMF offers musical performances for a broad range of tastes.
 During week one attendees are treated to the sounds of big band, blues, barbershop, folk and jazz among others.
 Bands, choirs, quartets and solo performers spend the week playing at venues throughout the town.
-The two outdoor concerts this week, played at Mingus Park and Shore Acres State Park, invite picnics, bare feet and dancing.
-Most of the shows during this week are free and open to the public.
+The two outdoor concerts, played at Mingus Park and Shore Acres State Park, invite picnics, bare feet and dancing.
+Most of the shows are free and open to the public.

 Week two is where the real musical magic begins when over 80 professional orchestral players, regional and national, come together to perform three orchestral pieces, of which no one has practiced together until arriving.

 I arrived on Sunday last year, the same day the musicians begin to arrive.
 Immediately I noticed a huge sense of camaraderie between the musicians because many of these players have been playing together in the OCMF for years.
 This is the one time of year they get to see each other and form the musical bonds and memories that last a lifetime.

 Sunday evening the musicians take their seats in the Marshfield High School auditorium (known to have amazing acoustics) where Conductor and Musical Director, Maestro James Paul taps his baton on the music stand and raises his arms to begin their first practice.
 Paul, widely acclaimed as one of North America’s most distinguished conductors, has been with the Festival Orchestra since 1991.